-Identification Central District - South East Sub-District CD/SESd
+Identification Central District: south-east sub-district CD/SESd

-South East sector of the urban fringe; and
+South-east sector of the urban fringe; and

-Extends radially from Mitchell Highway around to Macquarie River, from Sheraton Road/Hennessy Road to Eulomogo Creek.
+• Extends radially from Mitchell Highway around to Macquarie River, from Sheraton Road/Hennessy Road to Eulomogo Creek.

-- Readymix and Gotrox quarries;
+- Ready mix and Gotrox quarries;

 - Some agricultural activity;

 - School complex off Sheraton Road; and

-- Lidscomb Road Subdivision.
+- Lidscomb Road subdivision.

-- Primarily as environs to Eulomogo area quarries and crushing plants which form a barrier to further urban expansion; and - Transition area to agricultural areas South East of the city.
+- Primarily as environs to Eulomogo area quarries and crushing plants which form a barrier to further urban expansion; and - Transition area to agricultural areas south-east of the city.

-- Quality/quantity of aquifer and surface drainage; - Environmental issues associated with quarries, crushing and trucking; - Suitable use for quarry environs; and - Urban fringe residential development.
+- Quality/quantity of aguifer and surface drainage; - Environmental issues associated with quarries, crushing and trucking; - Suitable use for quarry environs; and - Urban fringe residential development.

-Able to provide sites for some industrial land needs relevant to Dubbo 21 Strategies 2 and 3.
+Able to provide sites for some industrial land needs relevant to the Dubbo 21 Plan Strategies 2 and 3.

-• The future role of the Sub-district will be dominated by the City's need to provide industrial land options and protect the quarry operations from conflicts.
+• The future role of the sub-district will be dominated by the city's need to provide industrial land options and protect the quarry operations from conflicts.

-The function of the Subdistrict in the urban system shall be focussed on:
+The function of the sub-district in the urban system shall be focussed on: